andrew/ultimate-awesome/README.md

 - [awesome-pointcloud-processing](https://github.com/Hardy-Uint/awesome-pointcloud-processing) - Awesome PointCloud processing algorithm.
 - [Awesome-Fabulous](https://github.com/jimbobbennett/Awesome-Fabulous) - A hand-curated list of awesome resources when using Fabulous 📱.
 - [awesome](https://github.com/lencx/awesome) - 😎 Awesome lists about all kinds of interesting topics.
-- [awesome-design](https://github.com/oscarotero/awesome-design) - A collection of open resources for web designers.
 - [joblist](https://github.com/rogerluan/joblist) - A list of websites to find and apply for remote jobs, both freelancing and full-time.
 - [awesome-devblogs](https://github.com/terrehbyte/awesome-devblogs) -  A curated list of awesome devblogs to check out!.
 - [awesome-alternatives](https://gitlab.com/linuxcafefederation/awesome-alternatives) - A list of alternative websites/software to popular proprietary services.